-If you’re wondering what’s missing from your list, here are a few items that came in handy for me once I realized I needed them.
+If you’re wondering what’s missing from your college packing list, here are a few items that came in handy for me.

-For anyone who has the top bunk bed, this product is super useful to keep phones and laptops by the bed without having to constantly getting up.
+For anyone who has the top bunk, a clip-on nightstand can help keep it clean and organized.
+Plus, you won’t have to climb down the ladder to get to your desk.
 My roommate didn’t have this, so she’d always fall asleep with her laptop and chips in her bed.
-A clip-on bedside table can help keep a top bunk clean and organized.

-I used this rolling cart to organize all my toiletries and hygiene products.
-If your teen doesn’t have a private bathroom in their dorm, this cart can help organize school supplies, extra clothes, makeup or shoes.
-It’s deceivingly big and holds a ton.
+I used a rolling cart to organize my toiletries and hygiene products.
+If your teen doesn’t have a private bathroom, use this to organize school supplies, extra clothes, makeup or shoes.

-You never know when your child and their friends will decide to go on a weekend road trip.
-That’s why it’s important to have a little suitcase or duffel bag on hand.
-I noticed a lot of people just kept their big suitcases for when they were ready to go home, but it’s important to have some travel bags for shorter, impromptu trips.
+You never know when your teen will decide to go on a quick road trip with friends or head home for the weekend.
+That’s why it’s important to have a small suitcase or duffel bag at the ready.
+A lot of people keep big suitcases on hand, but it’s important to have travel bags for shorter, impromptu trips.

-Personally, I loved scootering around campus because it made going to class more fun.
-This year, I’m working on my skateboarding because skate culture is so prominent at my school.
-In fact, I have to look both ways when leaving a building to ensure I don’t get hit by a skater!
-If your school is large, I suggest getting some form of transportation because it allows you to wrap up last-minute homework before class and still be on time.
-At big schools, students have to schedule 20 minutes to walk to class.
-A bike, scooter or skateboard will help them manage their time better.
+Personally, I love using my scooter around campus because it makes going to class more fun.
+If you’re at a big school, I suggest getting some form of transportation because it allows you to wrap up last-minute homework before class and still be on time.
+On a big campus, students might have to schedule 20 minutes to walk to class.
+Some wheels can save a lot of time.

-I went to school in San Diego, so bathing suits were a staple in my wardrobe.
-However, some of my friends went to school in cold places and still needed a bathing suit at least once or twice.
-If your child doesn’t think they’ll need a bathing suit, pack one anyways (it doesn’t take up much room).
+I go to school in San Diego, so bathing suits are a must.
+However, some of my friends go to school in cold places and still need a bathing suit at least once or twice a year.
+Pack one just in case—even if your teen insists they don’t need it.

-I’d bring one or two “fancy” outfits just in case there’s a formal event in your kid’s future.
-Similar to bringing a bathing suit, it’s better to be prepared than scrambling to buy a nice dress or suit on the day of an event.
-Don’t forget nice shoes to go with the outfit!
+Bring one or two “fancy” outfits just in case there’s a formal event, banquet or academic award ceremony in your teen’s future.
+It’s better to be prepared than have to buy an appropriate dress or suit the day of.
+Don’t forget nice shoes!

-I wouldn’t go out of your way to buy a costume while packing, but if your kids have one or two lying around from past years, bring them.
-College campuses always have a lot going on around Halloween, so it’s important to be festive and prepared.
+If your teen has one or two lying around from past years, bring them.
+College campuses always have a lot going on around Halloween, so it’s important to be prepared.
 Since Halloween is around midterms, this will keep your student from spending precious study time thinking about a costume.

-Most importantly, don’t forget to remind your children to keep all their items organized in shelves, bins or whatever it may be.
-A cluttered space doesn’t help students flourish and grow.
-Hopefully, these tips can help you and your child start thinking about packing and how they want the room arranged.
-Packing is scary, but it lays the foundation for a comfortable and productive freshman year.
+Most importantly, don’t forget to remind your kids to keep their things organized.
+A cluttered space keeps students from flourishing.
+Running through your college packing list is scary, but it lays the foundation for a comfortable and productive freshman year.